tonipulkkinen/contacts-app/README.md

 Difficulties:

 -Updating localStorage
--Getting some mdl elements to work properly
+-Getting some md elements to work properly with self made css